-Tuley, 27, went to trial in July, 1997 and the jury deadlocked 10-2.
+Tuley, 27, went on trial in July 1997 and the jury deadlocked 10-2.
 Immediately after a mistrial was declared and while Tuley still did not know the 10-juror majority had voted for acquittal, the Dallas County assistant district attorney offered him a deal: plead guilty in return for a sentence of 10 years supervised release.
-Given five minutes to make a decision, Tuley, who had already spent 10 months in jail awaiting trial and had no money to pay further attorney’s fees, pleaded guilty.
+Given five minutes to make a decision, Tuley, who had already spent 10 months in jail awaiting trial and had no money to pay further attorney’s fees, pled guilty.

 Two years later, Tuley’s supervision was revoked for drug use and he was sent to prison to complete the rest of the 10 year term.
 While in prison, he learned that his accuser recanted and said she concocted the allegation because she wanted her mother to break off her relationship with him.

-In 2002, Tuley filed a writ of habeas corpus based on the recantation.
-The trial court agreed and granted the writ and vacated Tuley’s conviction.
+In 2002, Tuley filed a state petition for a writ of habeas corpus based on the recantation.
+The trial court issued the writ and vacated Tuley’s conviction.
 On December 18, 2002, the Texas Court of Criminal Appeals affirmed the decision, saying that “no rational jury would convict” him with the new evidence.

 – Maurice Possley